 - third party databases made available to the insurance industry (for example, anti-fraud databases and government agencies such as the DVLA), as well as databases where you have given your permission to share information with a third party like us.
 For more information about these sources, please contact the Data Protection Officer using the details set out in section 1 of this notice;

-- price comparison websites, if you have obtained a quotation for a policy with us.
+- price comparison websites, where they have sent your personal information to us to see whether we are able to provide a quotation.
+Where we have not been able to provide a quotation, we will only retain your data for a maximum of 30 days.
 The information you provided is shared with us and used for the purposes set out in section 3 of this notice.
 The information in this notice will apply in addition to any information given to you by that price comparison website about the use of your personal information.

 If you have provided information to us about someone else, you would have confirmed that you have the consent of these individuals to share their personal information with us.
 You should share this privacy notice with all individuals whose personal information you have shared with us as it may also apply to them.